-There are tools to assess mental health issues currently required (required by CCR, Title 22, Sec.
-538511(b)(1), 53902(m) and 53910.5(a)(1) for Two Plan and Geo.
-Managed Care and by contract for COHS ) to be used by the managed care plans (Staying Healthy Assessment [SHA], as of March 2001 required for all managed care providers as part of the initial health assessment for English and Spanish speaking members and in 2005 the SHA was also required for Chinese, Hmong, Lao, Russian and Vietnamese speaking members.)
+There are currently required tools to assess mental health issues (required by CCR, Title 22, Sec.
+538511(b)(1), 53902(m) and 53910.5(a)(1) for Two Plan and for Geographic Managed Care (GMC) plans and by contract for County Organized Health Systems (COHS) to be used by the managed care plans (Staying Healthy Assessment [SHA].
+As of March 2001, they were required for all managed care providers as part of the initial health assessment for English and Spanish speaking members and in 2005 the SHA was also required for Chinese, Hmong, Lao, Russian and Vietnamese speaking members.)
 Medi-Cal MCPs must complete an assessment within 120 days of beneficiaries' enrollment.
 The broad assessment is the first screening tool.
 There are follow-up questions in each area of the broad assessment where there are positive responses.
 Psychological testing is also now included in the Medi-Cal MCPs.